Repairs and Maintenance

-- routine yard maintenance (e.g. cutting grass, clearing snow) in multi-unit residential complexes.
+- routine yard maintenance, such as cutting grass and clearing snow, in multi-unit residential complexes;

-- anything included in your tenancy agreement, such as:
+- anything included in your tenancy agreement, such as the:

 - laundry facilities